Sydney-Informatics-Hub/training-RNAseq/_episodes/01-intro.md

 This episode introduces the [Sydney Informatics Hub](https://informatics.sydney.edu.au/), Artemis HPC and how to get connected.

-# 1. Sydney Informatics Hub
+# The Sydney Informatics Hub

 The Sydney Informatics Hub (SIH) is a _[Core Research Facility](https://sydney.edu.au/research/facilities.html)_ of the University of Sydney.
 Core Research Facilities centralise essential research equipment and services that would otherwise be too expensive or impractical for individual Faculties to purchase and maintain.
 The classic example might be the room-size electron-microscopes, built into specialised rooms in the Sydney Microscopy & Microanalysis unit.